Wribbe/litbop/README.md

 > and designed to be simple, easily extensible and language independent.
 -- [Wikipedia](https://en.wikipedia.org/wiki/Noweb)

-I feel there is this constant pull towards literate programming.
 At least once a year I try to setup and use literate programming for a smaller project, but it always peters out.

 ### Here we go again!